 What is rheumatic fever?

 Rheumatic fever is a complex disease that affects the joints, skin, heart, blood vessels, and brain.
 It occurs mainly in children between the ages of 5 to 15.
-It is an autoimmune disease that may occur after an infection with strep (streptococcus) bacteria.
+It is an autoimmune disease that occurs after an infection with strep (streptococcus) bacteria.
 Strep infections include strep throat and scarlet fever.
 Rheumatic fever happens more often in the winter and spring.
 This is because strep throat infections occur more often in these seasons.
 Strep is contagious.
 This means it can be spread from child to child.
 But rheumatic fever is not contagious.

 What causes rheumatic fever?